Oshuma/drummer/README.md

 ![Drummer](drummer.png)

 Drummer is an app used to practice your favorite songs.
-Upload an MP3 and it will strip drums from that song using AI-powered source separation and provide an updated MP3 without the drums.
+Upload an MP3 file or provide a YouTube URL and it will strip drums from that song using AI-powered source separation and provide an updated MP3 without the drums.

-It provides a simple, but elegant, web UI that allows for uploading and downloading songs, as well as a table list of all previously uploaded and stripped songs, with the ability to delete and rename songs.
+It provides a simple, but elegant, web UI that allows for uploading files, downloading from YouTube, and managing songs, as well as a table list of all previously processed and stripped songs, with the ability to delete and rename songs.

 ## Audio Processing